Creatiwity/witycms-doc/users.md

 ## Groups

-User application allows you to create groups to define specific permission to assign user right.By default, there are two right groups: Administrator and non-Administrator.
+User application allows you to create groups to define specific permission to assign user right.
+By default, there are two right groups:

+* Regular user
+* Supreme Admin

 ![](user-03.png)